Cultural backlash intensifies against Russia over invasion - NewsBreak

 Last week, the European Broadcasting Union announced Russia would not be allowed to enter an act for this year's Eurovision Song Contest, to be held in Turin in May.

-The 2016 winner of the Eurovision contest was Ukrainian singer Jamala, who won with a song about the 1944 deportations of Crimean Tatars by Soviet dictator Josef Stalin.
-On Tuesday, it emerged that she had fled Ukraine for Turkey with her own two children.
+The 2016 winner of the contest was Ukrainian singer Jamala, who won with a song about the 1944 deportations of Crimean Tatars by Josef Stalin.
+On Tuesday, it emerged that she had fled Ukraine for Turkey with her two children.

 A Crimean Tatar, Jamala told reporters in Istanbul that she never imagined that she would end up sharing the same fate as her grandmother, who she said “had just 15 minutes to pack” during the forced deportations of 1944.

 The singer said she left Kyiv for Ternopil, in western Ukraine, where she thought her family would be safe, but decided to cross into Romania when she woke up to the sound of explosions there too.
-Her husband, like all men aged 18-to-60, remained in Ukraine.
+Her husband remained in Ukraine.

 Coyle reported from New York; Suzan Fraser in Istanbul contributed.